MaastrichtU-IDS/get-started-with-docker/README.md

    * Now **run the cell** to query the triplestore from the notebook 🚀

-> By default `docker-compose` will create a network so that the services can access each other using their service identifier as URL without the need to expose the ports.
+> By default `docker-compose` will create a network so that the services can access each other using their service identifier from the YAML as URL without the need to expose the ports.
 >
 > 💡 This allows you to easily deploy a public application on top of a hidden database.